Welcome to

 Cyclophosphamide + doxorubicin, epirubicin, or etoposide |

 There are several ways to help manage nausea and vomiting during cancer treatment.
-It is important for families to work closely with the care team to make sure that children’s symptoms are managed.
+Work with your care team to make sure that your child’s symptoms are managed.

 Nausea medicines (antiemetics) may be used to prevent and treat nausea and vomiting.
 Common medicines used in pediatric cancer patients include:

-Some patients will receive a combination of medicines.
+Some people get a combination of medicines.
 Many of the medicines used to reduce nausea and vomiting have other uses.
-Families should always talk with their doctor or pharmacist to know the purpose and dosing instructions for each drug their child is taking.
+Talk to your doctor or pharmacist to learn about the purpose and instructions for each medicine your child is taking.

-Doctors prescribe nausea medicines based on the chemotherapy plan, age of the child, type of cancer, and other patient factors.
-Some patients will be prescribed medicine before the start of chemotherapy.
+Health care providers prescribe nausea medicines based on the chemotherapy plan, age of the child, type of cancer, and other factors.
+Some people will be prescribed medicine before the start of chemotherapy.
 However, nausea medicines are also prescribed as needed.
-It is very important for families to discuss symptoms with the care team so that nausea and vomiting can be managed in the best way possible.
+It is very important that you discuss symptoms with your care team so any side effects can be managed in the best way possible.

 Certain foods and smells may make nausea worse.
-Many patients lose their appetite during cancer treatment.
-Children can be very different in what they are able eat when they don’t feel well.
-It may take some trial and error to find what works best.
+Many people lose their appetite during cancer treatment.
+Your child’s appetite and food preferences may change.
+It may take some time to find what works best.
 Some general tips are:

 Find more nutrition tips for patients with nausea and vomiting.

-Nutrition professionals are important members of the care team, especially for children struggling with nausea and vomiting.
-A dietitian can help families find ways to address nutrition challenges.
-If children have severe nausea and vomiting, they might need to have a feeding tube (enteral nutrition) or receive IV nutrition (parenteral nutrition).
-These are important types of supportive care to encourage proper nutrition and hydration.
-Learn more about clinical nutrition in pediatric cancer care.
+Dietitians are important members of the care team.
+They can help children struggling with nausea and vomiting.
+A dietitian can help you with nutrition challenges.
+If your child has severe nausea and vomiting, they might need to have a feeding tube (enteral nutrition) or to receive IV nutrition (parenteral nutrition).
+These are important to make sure your child has good nutrition and enough fluids.
+Learn more about nutrition in pediatric cancer care.

-A variety of coping strategies and complementary therapies that have been shown to help with nausea and vomiting.
+A variety of strategies and complementary therapies may help with nausea and vomiting.
 These include:

-Families should talk with their care team before trying any complementary therapy to make sure that it is safe.
-The care team can also help families figure out what combination of therapies works best to manage symptoms.
+Talk with your care team before trying any complementary therapy to make sure that it is safe.
+Your care team can also help you decide what treatments work best to manage symptoms.

 —